AmrElbaroudy/Road-Surface-Condition-CNN/README.md

 The dataset used for this project can be found on Kaggle:
 [Road Damage Classification and Assessment](https://www.kaggle.com/datasets/prudhvignv/road-damage-classification-and-assessment/data)

 Download the dataset and place it in a way that the scripts can access it.
-The raw data should be placed in `data_set/raw`.
+The raw data should be placed in `data_set/raw`, if you want to train the model.

 ## Installation